 MADISON, WISCONSIN -- I have to deal with the Madison Wisconsin branch of SSA Office.
 I have contacted them multiple times, writing them, going in person, calling them, and complying with many different requests that they had of me, and I never got my rebate check.
-They stole my money and kept giving me the run around, and I never got my money an explanation or anything else.
-I am so disgusted with this situation, because I was promised the money and instead they stole it from me.
+They stole my money and kept giving me the runaround, and I never got my money and explanation or anything else.
+I am so disgusted with this situation because I was promised the money and instead, they stole it from me.